ikasanEIP/IkasanStudio/README.md

 See also - https://stackoverflow.com/questions/43574426/java-how-to-resolve-java-lang-noclassdeffounderror-javax-xml-bind-jaxbexceptio

 ## Help with components
-EventDrivenConsumer - cant see this in anu of the standard module
+EventDrivenConsumer - cant see this in any of the standard module
 ## Help with incomplete components
 EventGeneratingConsumer    EndpointEventProvider, ManagedEventIdentifierService
 ## Mick / Andrzej